sdonohoo/forecasting/internal_docs/tsperf_rules.md

 and also add a number of new ones:

 A **use case** is a broad family of abstract problems in a specific vertical.
-Examples include energy demand forecasting, retail sales forecasting, medical image classification,
+Examples include energy demand forecasting, retail sales forecasting and medical image classification.

 A **benchmark** is a specific abstract problem that can be solved using ML by training a model based on a specific dataset.